MadelinTom/deviate/README.md

 ## Other potential names
 Inerro - "wander" in latin

-badizo - "go, walk, run" in latin
+Badizo - "go, walk, run" in latin

-curro - "run, hurry, speed, haste" in latin
+Curro - "run, hurry, speed, haste" in lati